 Early Origins of the Dallaway family

-Another 283 words (20 lines of text) covering the years 1305, 1327, 1455, 1487, and 1600 are included under the topic Early Dallaway History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dallaway research.
+Another 98 words (7 lines of text) covering the years 1305, 1327, 1455, 1487, and 1600 are included under the topic Early Dallaway History in all our PDF Extended History products and printed products wherever possible.

 Dallaway Spelling Variations

 Spelling variations of this family name include: Dalway, Dalwey, Dallaway, Dalloway, Dalwey, Dallawey and many more.

 Early Notables of the Dallaway family (pre 1700)